robertocasadei/robertocasadei.github.io/index.md

 ## News

+- 2025/01: We published a paper on *software engineering for collective cyber-physical ecosystems* on ACM TOSEM
+- 2024/12: I published the solo paper *System-wide IoT design and programming: Patterns for decentralised collective processes* on Elsevier IoT
+- 2024/09: We closed the Special Issue on Software Artifacts from DisCoTec'23
 - 2024/03: We closed the Frontiers Robotics & AI Special Issue on [Understanding and Engineering Cyber-Physical Collectives ](https://www.frontiersin.org/research-topics/52323/understanding-and-engineering-cyber-physical-collectives)
 - 2024/02: I entered the [Editorial Board of Elsevier IoT](https://www.sciencedirect.com/journal/internet-of-things/about/editorial-board)